 The Bond of Grace Yantra is a consecrated form made of copper and is placed in the sphere of the Dhyanalinga to imbibe its energies.
 Ishanga 7% partners can be initiated into a sacred process by Sadhguru through the Bond of Grace Yantra Ceremony.

-Yes, what was formerly Mahima Yantra is now referred to as Bond of Grace Yantra.
+Yes, what was formerly Mahima Yantra in the US and Nanmai Uruvam in India is now referred to as Bond of Grace Yantra.

 Yes, there is a daily 10-minute process for this yantra.
-You will be given the process and instructions during the yantra ceremony.
+The process and instructions will be communicated to you during the yantra ceremony.

 If you are traveling for longer than 10 days, you can take the yantra with you.
-It is small enough, approximately 1×1 ft and weighs about 12 lbs.
+It is small enough and weighs about 2 lbs.
 We recommend keeping it in your carry-on luggage.
-It won’t be touched or mishandled if you explain that it is a religious item.
+It won’t be touched or mishandled if you explain that it is a spiritual item.
 Alternatively, a blood relative or your partner can take care of the yantra.
 If you do not have anyone to take care of it, cover it with an off-white 100% cotton or silk cloth while you are away.

 You can keep the yantra in any room at home, as long as its sanctity is maintained.
 You can sleep in the same room as the yantra.
 It can be in the same room as the Devi Yantra or Sannidhi.

-Beginning 2021, the Bond of Grace yantra ceremony will be offered online and may be offered more than once a year.
+Since the beginning of 2021, the Bond of Grace yantra ceremony is offered online and may be offered more than once a year.